 Meet Casey!

-Casey is a Speech Language Pathologist, Feeding Specialist, and Certified Lactation Counselor who has worked in multiple settings over her career including acute care and rehabilitation hospitals, outpatient therapy programs, schools, and home care.
+Casey is a co-owner of Expansion Speech Therapy.
+She is a Speech Language Pathologist, Feeding Specialist, and Certified Lactation Counselor who has worked in multiple settings over her career including acute care and rehabilitation hospitals, outpatient therapy programs, schools, and home care.

 Casey graduated with her Masters Degree in Speech Language Pathology from West Chester University of Pennsylvania in 2012.
 She has extensive experience in infant and child feeding and swallowing disorders as well as a wide variety of speech and language disorders.
 Casey has special interest areas in feeding and school aged language therapy.
 Casey believes that feeding your child does not have to feel stressful, let her show you how to put the bonding and fun back in mealtimes.